curl/curl/docs/EXPERIMENTAL.md

 ## Experimental features right now

  - The Hyper HTTP backend
- - HTTP/3 support and options
+ - HTTP/3 support (using the quiche or msh3 backends)
  - The rustls backend
  - WebSocket